werwaser/Arrows-Bones/Templates/Blank Scene Breakdown.md

 ## Purpose
 > A sentence explaining why the scene is necessary in the story.
 ## Location
-> Location the scene takes place in, or where the characters are travelling to during the scene.
+> Location and time of day the scene takes place in, or where the characters are travelling to during the scene.
 ## Characters
 ### Perspective
 > Character who the scene is written in the perspective of.